Academic Conferences and Events

 ‘'Block Capitals: From the High-Rise to the Vertical City', Building Brave New Worlds: The Architecture of Sci-fi Movies, British Film Institute and Design Council, BFI

-Covered in: Ramchurn, R. (2014) ‘Building Brave New Worlds: The Architecture of Sci-fi Movies,’ Architects’ Journal, December 3
+In: Ramchurn, R. (2014) ‘Building Brave New Worlds: The Architecture of Sci-fi Movies,’ Architects’ Journal, December 3

 'The Possibility of Failure’ with Knox-Williams, C. Utopographies: Evaluation, Consensus and Location, UAL & Critical Practice & The Department of Things to Come, Triangle Space at University of the Arts London